Twenty-one times every month, right?

 This means that the results may not be entirely accurate.
 Memories aren’t perfect.
 And many people don’t feel comfortable being brutally honest about how many times they’ve ejaculated.

-It’s also worth noting that a 2004 study on the same group found no statistical significance between ejaculation and prostate cancer risk.
+It’s also worth noting that a on the same group found no statistical significance between ejaculation and prostate cancer risk.